What You Need to Know About Using Collars and Necklines in a T-shirt Quilt

 By Andrea Funk

-We regularly use collars and necklines in our quilts.
-It’s one part of our quilts people positively react.
-We hear comments like, “Oh, it really is made from T-shirts” or “Wow, that is so much fun.”
-We like to add collars and necklines into our quilts because they add a special touch to the quilt.
+Including collars and necklines in our quilts is an aspect that often sparks positive reactions from onlookers.
+We hear comments like, "Oh, those are actually made from T-shirts" or "Wow, what a fun addition!"
+We take pleasure in incorporating collars and necklines into our quilts as they bring a unique and special touch to the overall design.

 There is a difference between a collar and a neckline.